 The move forced them into a situation where it was impossible to run the school, so it closed after only a year.
 Gone was the Brothers’ income.
 Five years later, the diocese built a brand new Cathedral school with large and airy classrooms separated by glass partitions and a suitable playground.
 But instead of calling upon our brothers to retake its direction, the bishop invited the DeLaSalle Christian Brothers in to direct it.
 Our brothers were deeply offended.
 They were in effect marginalized with the marginalized.

 The Zamzam venture shows how God stirs prophets with passion for the marginalized.
 It also brings to light how invisible those at the periphery can be to us in the mainstream.
 Doug Baker is a retired Presbyterian missionary whose cousin Elaine, three years old at the time, had nearly been forgotten on the sinking Zamzam.
 She was the last to be rescued.
-Once the war was over, Baker befriended his niece and attended the Zamzam survivors’ reunions with her.
+Once the war was over, Baker befriended Elaine and attended the Zamzam survivors’ reunions with her.
 Doing so raised prophetic questions in him:

 “We had been celebrating God’s miraculous rescue of the Americans, and especially of the missionaries among them.
 But hadn’t the exact same God saved the tobacco buyers who were on the same ship?
 And hadn’t that same God also saved the Muslim Egyptians who worked on the boat?
 The entire crew of the Zamzam was Egyptian.
 By virtue of its connection with the UK, Egypt was already an enemy of Germany in 1941.
 So all the Muslim crew members were treated as prisoners of war.
 At the missionary reunions, no one knew much about them. … Was I the only person who wanted to know the Egyptians’ experience, which included internment in a POW camp?”